henrytsui000/Stock-Price-Prediction/HWreport/hw2.md

 ```

 ## Sum up / Future work
-In a nutshell, I write serveral code to analysis the stock data, special in the grow rate and the correlation with each others.
-I think the history price is not enough to predict the data in the future.
-Thus I would fuse the daily news, I think the method is give the title score represent positive/negative for the company.
+In short, I wrote multiple codes to analyze stock data, especially growth rates and correlations with each other.
+I don't think historical prices are enough to predict future data.
+So I would incorporate the daily news, and I think the approach would be to give headline scores to represent the positive/negative of the company.
 ![](../src/roberta.png)